-- b.
-As appropriate, contractor formal reprogramming may entail replanning future work and in-process work.
-The cumulative variances (cost or schedule or both) may also be adjusted on a one-time basis in establishing the revised performance measurement baseline.
+As appropriate, contractor formal reprogramming may entail replanning in process and future work.
+The cumulative variances, cost or schedule or both, may also be adjusted on a one-time basis in establishing the revised performance measurement baseline.
 Such reprogramming will permit the contractor to increase the amount of budget for the remaining work to a more realistic amount, adequate to provide reasonable budget objectives, work control, and performance measurement.
-Establishment of a management reserve budget for the reprogrammed work is not precluded. - c.
-If the DOE Project Manager is satisfied that the contractor's formal reprogramming represents an acceptable plan for completing the contract work, the proposed performance measurement baseline may be recognized as a basis for future performance measurement.
+Establishment of a management reserve budget for the reprogrammed work is not precluded.

+If the DOE project manager is satisfied that the contractor's formal reprogramming represents an acceptable plan for completing the contract work, the proposed performance measurement baseline may be recognized as a basis for future performance measurement.
 Timeliness is essential in making this determination.
-Therefore, the DOE Project Manager should take quick action to evaluate: - o The impact on contract status reporting, such as the effect on cost and schedule variances and the change in the relationship of BCWP to the contract value; - o The method to be employed by the contractor in implementing the change, e.g., adjustments to variance applicable to completed work, and/or adjustments to work-in-process; - o The estimated amount of time required to accomplish the reprogramming and the effect on performance measurement during that time; and

-- o The effect on other contractual commitments, e.g., the status of contractually specified project milestones, the contract share ratio, and the liquidation rates for progress payments. - d.
+Therefore, the DOE project manager should take quick action to evaluate:

+- o The impact on contract status reporting, such as the effect on cost and schedule variances and the change in the relationship of BCWP to the contract value; - o The method to be employed by the contractor in implementing the change, for example, adjustments to variances applicable to completed work, and/or adjustments to work in process; - o The estimated amount of time required to accomplish the reprogramming and the effect on performance measurement during that time; and - o The effect on other contractual commitments, for example, the status of contractually specified project milestones, and cost share ratio where applicable.

 After DOE recognition of the formal reprogramming, the contractor must document the changes made to the performance measurement baseline to assure budget traceability.
 Appropriate internal records and reports must be revised expeditiously to account for the manner in which the budgets were changed.
 If variances are adjusted, the BCWS and BCWP values prior to adjustment will be retained to assure traceability.

 4. Baseline Maintenance.
 In order to maintain the validity of the performance measurement baseline, discipline is mandatory throughout the contractor's organization, particularly with respect to budgetary control.
-Contractor's written internal procedures should clearly delineate acceptable budget practices.
+The contractor's written internal procedures should clearly delineate acceptable budget practices.
 These procedures should include the following provisions:

-- o Budgets must be assigned to specific segments of work as appropriate (higher level organizational and CWBS elements, cost accounts, work packages, planning packages); - o Work responsibility must not be transferred from one cognizant organization to another, or from one cost account to another, without transferring the associated budget; - o A budget assigned to future specific tasks or planning packages must not be used to budget another task, regardless of the CWBS level involved;
+- o Budgets must be assigned to specific segments of work as appropriate (organizational and CWBS elements, cost accounts, work packages, planning packages); - o Work responsibility must not be transferred from one cognizant organization to another, or from one cost account to another, without transferring the associated budget; - o A budget assigned to future specific tasks or planning packages must not be used to budget another task, regardless of the CWBS level involved; - o When management reserve budget is used, records should clearly indicate when and for what purpose it was applied;

-- o When management reserve budget is used, records should clearly indicate when and for what purpose it was applied; - o When undistributed budget exists, records should clearly identify its amount, source, the CWBS or organizational level at which it is held, and if distributed, when and for what purpose; - o Budgets assigned to work should not be changed once the work has started unless the scope of work is affected by contractual change or other reasons agreed to by the contracting parties; and - o Retroactive changes to BCWS, BCWP, ACWP or schedule for completed work should not be made except for correction of errors or normal accounting adjustments.
+- When undistributed budget exists, records should clearly identify its amount, source, the CWBS or organizational level at which it is held, and if distributed, when and for what purpose; - Budgets assigned to work should not be changed once the work has started unless the scope of work is affected by contractual change or other reasons agreed to by the contracting parties; and - Retroactive changes to BCWS, BCWP, ACWP or schedule for completed work should not be made except for correction of errors or normal accounting adjustments.

 5. Data Access.
-The contractor shall provide the Cognizant Contracting Officer and duly authorized representatives access to all of the information and supporting documentation necessary to evaluate the contractor's management control systems initially and throughout the contract life, and to trace to the source the problems indicated in summary level data reported to DOE.
+The contractor shall provide the CCO and duly authorized representatives access to all of the information and supporting documentation necessary to evaluate the contractor's management control systems initially and throughout the contract life, and to trace to the source the problems indicated in summary level data reported to DOE.

-CHAPTER III - DOE ORGANIZATIONAL RELATIONSHIPS
+CHAPTER III DOE ORGANIZATIONAL RELATIONSHIPS